What are Entities in Ironclad CLM?

 You can filter entities on the Entities tab similar to how you filter workflows and records on the Dashboard.
 There are three default filters displayed on the Entities tab: Relationship, Status, and Business Type.
 You can click on one or multiple of these filters to define your filtering criteria.

 To start basic filtering, click All to display the filtering dropdown.
 Select a filter from the dropdown.
-You can filter by entities, properties, relationship, status, and business type.
+You can filter by entities, entity properties (custom or out-of-the-box), relationship, status, and business type.

 After you select a filter, you need to select a condition for that filter.
 Conditions are dynamic to the data type of the filter.
 Check out the table below for more information on each type of data: